Bipolar Thermoelectric Josephson Engine

-Here, we report the experimental observation of an astounding bipolar thermoelectric effect in tunnel junctions between two different superconductors subject to nonlinear temperature gradients \cite{Marchegiani2020}.
-Its unique bipolarity stems from the equal possibility for \emph{both} directions of the thermocurrent or polarities of the thermovoltage at a \emph{given} temperature gradient.
-The effect is determined by nonequilibrium \emph{spontaneous} breaking of PH symmetry and can be phase-controlled in a Josephson interferometer \cite{Marchegiani2020_3}.
-We exploit these features to realize a bipolar thermoelectric Josephson engine (BTJE) \cite{Marchegiani2020_2}, which finds immediate application in superconducting quantum technology \cite{Patent}.
+The unique bipolarity of the reported effect stems from the equal possibility for \emph{both} directions of the thermocurrent or polarities of the thermovoltage at a \emph{given} temperature gradient and electron configuration in the superconducting electrodes.
+The phenomenology is determined by nonequilibrium \emph{spontaneous} breaking of PH symmetry and can be phase-controlled in a Josephson interferometer \cite{Marchegiani2020_3}.
+We exploit these features to realize a bipolar thermoelectric Josephson engine (BTJE) \cite{Marchegiani2020_2}.
+When connected to a generic load, the BTJE generates a phase-tunable electric power up to $\sim 140$ nW/mm$^2$ at subKelvin temperatures.
+Finally, we expect that the BTJE may find immediate application in superconducting quantum technology \cite{Patent}.